Temporal Convolutional Autoencoder for Interference Mitigation in FMCW Radar Altimeters: Temporal Convolutional Autoencoder Model and Training

 \subsection{Model Training}

-The TCN autoencoder was trained on 10,000 complex-valued FMCW radar signals, each consisting of 7500 IQ samples, with an additional 1,000 examples reserved for validation.
-Prior to training, the real and imaginary components of each sample were normalized independently to unit peak amplitude.
-These normalized values were then treated as two separate input channels.
-Training was performed using the Adam optimizer with a fixed learning rate of 0.001 and a mean squared error (MSE) loss function.
-The model was trained for 150 epochs using a batch size of 128.
-Training and validation were performed on an NVIDIA GPU using PyTorch.
+The TCAE was trained on 50,000 FMCW radar signals, each containing 7500 IQ samples.
+An additional 10,000 examples were used for validation.
+The real and imaginary parts were normalized independently to unit peak amplitude before training.

-Evaluation metrics included both the root-mean-square error (RMSE) between reconstructed and clean signals, and the accuracy of the resulting altitude estimates after processing by the radar altimeter signal chain.
-Compared to prior CNN and fully-connected architectures, the TCN autoencoder trained more quickly per epoch and achieved lower RMSE and more accurate range detection.
-The reduced parameter count and ability to model long-range correlations made the TCN particularly well-suited for denoising in the radar altimeter setting.